Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

 with $(TM^{-1})^{\tilde i}_{i}(x_{out}) = \partial (M^{-1}(x_{out}))^{\tilde i}/\partial x^{i}_{out}$ being the tangent map $TM^{-1}: T_{x_{out}}X \to T_{x_{in}}X$ from the tangent space, $TX$, at $x_{out}$ to that at $x_{in}$.

 So far, we only changed the coordinate representation of a coordinate-free object - the differential form of interest.
-The actual change of the differential form comes with what could be called "time shift".
-In order to be able to compare what we had before with what we get after the time evolution we make a formal substitution $x_{out}\to x_{in}$.
-As a result, the time evolution of a differential form is the pullback induced by the automorphism, $M^{-1}$.
+The actual change of the differential form comes with what could be called the "time shift".
+In order to be able to compare what we had before with what we get after the time evolution we make the formal substitution $x_{out}\to x_{in}$ in Eq.(\ref{pullback}).
+In other words, we identify the phase space after the evolution with the phase space before it.
+As a result, the time evolution of a differential form is the pullback induced by the diffeomorphism, $M^{-1}$.

 The next step is the generalization of the discussion to stochastic dynamics.
 Consider maps, $M(\xi)$, that depend on some stochastic variables (noise), $\xi$, with a normalized probability distribution $P(\xi)$, $\int P(\xi)d\xi = 1$.
 We introduce now the generalized transfer operator (GTO):\cite{Ruelle}